AymericBethencourt/td-esgi/README.md

 3- Create a **set** function that sets the number to a given value.

-4- Create a **SimpleStorageTest.sol** contract that will test your getter and setter functions.
+4- Create a **SimpleStorage_test.sol** contract that will test your getter and setter functions.

 ### Exercice 3 : Lottery